mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 |2011-01-10 |        3|          1|Louisville Race Equipment |Supersix Evo Hi-Mod Team |        1| 10660|          10660|Road      |Elite Road    |Carbon   |
 |2011-01-10 |        3|          2|Louisville Race Equipment |Jekyll Carbon 4          |        1|  3200|           3200|Mountain  |Over Mountain |Carbon   |

-## Hypothesis for Customer Trends
+## Developing a Hypothesis for Customer Trends <a class="anchor" id="hypothesis"></a>

-A key to customer segmentation is to formulate a hypothesis for what you are looking to cluster.
-Our hypothesis is that bikeshops purchase bike models based on the bicycle features such as Mountain or Road Bikes, more specific categories (e.g. Elite Road, Endurance Road, Over Mountain, Cross Country Race, etc), frame material (Aluminum or Carbon), and price tier (high/premium or low/affordable).
-Although we will use bike model as our clustering target, the features will be used for assessing the clusters (more on this later).
+Developing a hypothesis is necessary as the hypothesis will guide our decisions on how to formulate the data in such a way to cluster customers.
+For the Cannondale orders, our hypothesis is that bike shops purchase Cannondale bike models based on features such as Mountain or Road Bikes and price tier (high/premium or low/affordable).
+Although we will use bike model to cluster on, the bike model features (e.g. price, category, etc) will be used for assessing the preferences of the customer clusters (more on this later).

-We'll need a unit of measure to cluster on.
-Logically we can decide to measure quantity purchased or total value of purchases.
+To start, we'll need a unit of measure to cluster on.
+We can select quantity purchased or total value of purchases.
 We'll select quantity purchased because total value can be skewed by the bike unit price.
-For example, a premium bike can be sold for 10X more than an affordable bike, which can mask buying habits.
+For example, a premium bike can be sold for 10X more than an affordable bike, which can mask the quantity buying habits.

-## Manipulating the Data Frame
+## Manipulating the Data Frame <a class="anchor" id="manipulating-data"></a>

-From our hypothesis, we can formulate a data manipulation plan of attack.
-We have orders that relate bikeshops to bike models purchased via quantity purchased, but first we'll need to get the data frame into a format conducive to clustering.
-We have the bike features, but second we'll need to manipulate price into a categorical variables representing high/premium and low/affordable.
-Last, we'll need to scale the bike model quantities purchased by customer because some customers are much larger than others, which will throw off the clustering algorithm.
+Next, we need a data manipulation plan of attack to implement clustering on our data.
+We'll user our hypothesis to guide us.
+First, we'll need to get the data frame into a format conducive to clustering bike models to customer id's.
+Second, we'll need to manipulate price into a categorical variables representing high/premium and low/affordable.
+Last, we'll need to scale the bike model quantities purchased by customer so the k-means algorithm weights the purchases of each customer evenly.

 We'll tackle formatting the data frame for clustering first.
 We need to spread the customers by quantity of bike models purchased.

 {% highlight r %}
-# Group by model and various model features, summarize by bike shops by
+# Group by model & model features, summarize by quantity purchased -------------
-# quantity of models purchased
 library(tidyr)  # Needed for spread function
 customerTrends <- orders.extended %>%
         group_by(bikeshop.name, model, category1, category2, frame, price) %>%